 Bill Addresses Recent Incidents of Dangerous Bus Drivers with a History of Criminal Driving Convictions

-The New York State Senate today passed legislation, cosponsored by Senator Andrew Lanza, that would help ensure bus safety and crack down on so-called “terror” bus drivers.
-The bill requires bus drivers to submit to a criminal history check.
+Senator Charles J. Fuschillo, Jr. (R-Merrick) today announced that the New York State Senate approved legislation he sponsors to require all bus drivers to submit to a criminal history check.
 The legislation aims to improve safety for bus passengers following a string of bus crashes caused by dangerous bus drivers with a history of criminal driving convictions.